 *Please note: This course numbering system applies only to Saddleback College.
 All colleges have their own unique course numbers.
 Psychology 1 at Saddleback College may be different from Psychology 1 at Northern California Community College.

-In order to schedule an appointment with a counselor you can call (949) 582-4572 first thing Monday morning, you can go online to www.saddleback.edu/counseling, and you may also walk-in to speak with counselor in Student Services.
+In order to schedule an appointment with a counselor you can call (949) 582-4572 on Monday morning, you can go online to www.saddleback.edu/counseling (if you have matriculating and are a continuing student), and you may also walk-in to speak with counselor.

 Choosing a major is an important decision all students face, and it is always an advantage to decide on your major early so that you can complete the required courses for your chosen major.
 There are a number of ways you can get help deciding on your major.
 You can schedule an individual appointment with a counselor, you can enroll in a Counseling class or you can receive assistance through one of the computerized career planning and major choice programs available through the Career Center.